hrithikvishwakarma001/Avis-clone-Rentovento/README.md

 # Footer
 ![footer](https://user-images.githubusercontent.com/104666876/213939811-ae77d256-d3b8-4e16-958c-7258cf44e650.png)

+### Functionalities Implemented

+1. Login and Signup
+2. Storing the user data
+3. Shows Number of products already Present in Cart
+4. Dynamic Population of Products in Filter Page
+5. In Cart
+- Select the Quantity, cart value to be modified Accordingly
+- Delete the Product, if not required

 ### We're Here For You. 🔥
 Buying a new car should be fun, rewarding and easy, and we are committed to providing you with service above and beyond what is expected.
 If you need help, give us a call!
 ### Financing Available at Competitive Rates